NickMcConnell/AngbandPlus/readme.txt

   will need to redo that step.

------  Basic for Playing  ------

-  I've done quite a bit of work on the in-game documentation, though it never seems to be a completable task.
-If you are new to the game, I recommend you read the Newbie Guide (Press ? to activate the help system, then choose a for General Information followed by e).
-This will give a quick tutorial as well as some additional information about the game.
-Helpfiles are also available as html files for viewing outside the game in your favorite browser.
-In this case, open lib/help/html/tang.html.
+----------  Basics  ------------

+  The in-game documentation has been updated for FrogComposband 7.1.liquorice.
+  Press '?' to activate the help system, then select your favorite topic; e.g. press 'a' twice for General Information; press 'a' followed by 'b' for an introduction to the help files and how to best read them [yes, this is that kind of manual!]; press 'a' followed by 'j' for the Newbie Guide.
+If you get lost in the depths of the help system, press '!' to return to the help's main page.

+  Helpfiles are also available as HTML files for viewing outside the game in your favorite browser; for example, the General Information page is at lib/help/html/general.html and the Newbie Guide at lib/help/html/tang.html.

+  If you are still stuck, you can usually find friendly people at angband.live who will try to help you out.

 ---------  Commands  -----------

-  Again, please refer to the in-game help (It hurts me to keep the same information up to date in multiple places).
-Press ? for help and then k for Commands.
-Choose the topic that interests you (Command Descriptions for an overview, or one of the Keyset options for reference on which keys to press).
+  Again, please refer to the in-game help; press '?' for help and then 'c' for Commands.
+Choose the section that interests you ("Command Descriptions" is a separate, lengthy file that explains all commands in detail).

-  Or open lib/help/html/commdesc.html or lib/help/html/command.html in your browser.
+  Or open lib/help/html/command.html or lib/help/html/commdesc.html in your browser.

+--- Most of this file inherited from PosChengband, updated for FrogComposband 7.1.liquorice.